ampproject/worker-dom/README.md

 ### AMP Distribution for `amp-script`

-WorkerDOM has a special output variant that supplies additional hooks for includes safety features e.g. HTML sanitization and a web worker sandbox.
+WorkerDOM has a special output variant that supplies additional hooks for safety features e.g. HTML sanitization.
 This variant is distributed under the amp folder for main and worker thread binaries:

 ```
 amp/main.mjs